carcasanchez/Asiergine/index.md

   <a href="https://github.com/carcasanchez/Asiergine/blob/Assignment2%E2%80%8B/LICENSE" class="btn">Asiergine is under the Mit license.
 Click here if you want more information.</a>
 </dl>

 Timelapse: Creating a scene in Asiergine
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gcuZhsAth6M?ecver=1" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+{% include youtubePlayer.html id=https://youtu.be/gcuZhsAth6M %}

 ### Work log
 **Carlos Cabreira**